mabdh/vautopn/README.md

 # vautopn

-# THIS REPO WILL NOT BE MAINTAINED ANYMORE SINCE [lazy-connect](https://github.com/thecasualcoder/lazy-connect) ALREADY SUPPORT MOJAVE

-a shell function to fuzzy search an IPSec VPN by name and connect to it automatically. inspired by [lazy-connect](https://github.com/thecasualcoder/lazy-connect) modified to run in mojave
+a shell function to fuzzy search an IPSec VPN by name and connect to it automatically. inspired by [lazy-connect](https://github.com/thecasualcoder/lazy-connect) modified to run in monterey

 ## Install